WICG/file-system-access/AccessHandle.md

 try {
   const handle2 = await file.createAccessHandle();
 } catch(e) {
-  //This catch will always be executed, since there is an open access handle }
+  // This catch will always be executed, since there is an open access handle }
 await handle1.close();
-//Now a new access handle may be created
+// Now a new access handle may be created
 ```

-In order to avoid multiple contexts modifying a file at the same time, locking
-semantics would be added to the new surface.
-At any given time, and across
-execution contexts, there would only be either a single *AccessHandle* per
-FileHandle, or potentially multiple Writables created through
-*createWritable()*.

-When creating an *AccessHandle*, a lock will be taken.
-This lock will be released
-when the *AccessHandle* is closed or destroyed.
-When a Writable is created, a
-lock is taken if there are no other open Writables.
-This lock will be released
-once the last Writable closed or destroyed.
-Only one lock may be taken at a
-given time for a given FileHandle.

-There are some important edge cases to mention:

-*   Locks acquired by creating a sync handle also prevent the creation of async handles.
+*createAccessHandle()* would take an exclusive write lock on the file that
+prevents the creation of any other access handles or  *WritableFileStreams*.
+Similarly *createWritable()* would take a shared write lock that blocks the
+creation of access handles, but not of other writable streams.
+This prevents
+the file from being modified from multiple contexts, while still being
+backwards compatible with the current OPFS spec and supporting multiple
+*WritableFileStreams* at once.

-*   Creating a File through *getFile()* is possible when a lock is in place.
-The
+Creating a [File](https://www.w3.org/TR/FileAPI/#dfn-file) through *getFile()*
+would be possible when a lock is in place.
+The returned File behaves as it
-    returned File behaves as it currently does in OPFS i.e. it is invalidated
+currently does in OPFS i.e., it is invalidated if file contents are changed
-    if file contents change after it was created.
-In our particular case this
-    means that Files created while there is an active handle will be invalidated
-    when a flush is executed (either explicitly through flush() or implicitly by
-    the OS).
-It also means that these Files could be used to observe flushed
+after it was created.
+It is worth noting that these Files could be used to
-    changes done through the new API, even if a lock is still being held.
+observe changes done through the new API, even if a lock is still being held.

 ## Open Questions